nikiedev/simple-php-pdo-database-class/README.md

 ## Important

+Thanks to all who used my class.
+It was my first library.
 Unfortunately, this software is no longer supported.
-I recommend you to use <a href='https://github.com/izniburak/pdox'>PDOx</a> instead.
+I have no time anymore for this.
+I use now Codeigniter 4 and Laravel.
+If you want a clean minimal db library, i recommend you to use <a href='https://github.com/izniburak/pdox'>PDOx</a> instead.